174 Years Of History

 The park's transformation has tastefully integrated its natural beauty and rich heritage with a blend of classical and contemporary rides, live shows, and unique attractions.

 In 2009, Lake Compounce was acquired by Palace Entertainment, along with the other previous Kennywood Entertainment parks.
-Palace Entertainment is the country's largest operator of water parks and family entertainment centers, featuring 40 parks entertaining 14 million visitors per year.
+Palace Entertainment is the country's largest operator some of the top theme parks, water parks and family entertainment centers, featuring 40 parks entertaining 14 million visitors per year.
 It is part of the Parques Reunidos worldwide family of parks.
 A steadfast commitment to maintaining a top-notch family entertainment venue, as well as to providing superior guest service, remains stronger than ever.
 A balance of change and tradition continue to be important for Lake Compounce, the nation's oldest, continuously-operating amusement park.
+Today, Lake Compounce is one of the best places to go with kids in Bristol, CT for unforgettable fun and long-lasting memories.